Saibot393/13omens/README.md

 **Item Types**
 - **Archetype:** An archetype can be added to a story and chosen by a PC.
 Perks and items can be added to it.
 Items can be set as guaranteed or selectable, the amount of selectable items can also be set.
-- **Perk:** In addition to a description, the amount of uses can also be specified.
+- **Perk:** In cludes a description that will be idsplayed in the PC actor sheet
 - **Gear:** Includes a description and allows for the quantity/maximum quantity to be set.

 **Rolls**